Pradyum1210/SQL-Mini-Project_1/README.md

-📌 Project Overview
+ Project Overview

-This mini project focuses on analyzing an online bookstore database using SQL.
-The goal is to explore tables such as Books, Customers, and Orders to extract insights about book inventory, customer behavior, orders, and revenue.
-Through a series of queries (basic to advanced), the project demonstrates how SQL can be used to answer real-world business questions.
+This project demonstrates how SQL can be used to analyze an online bookstore database.
+By writing queries of increasing complexity, the project provides insights into:

+📦 Book Inventory – stock levels, most/least popular books, genre distribution

+🛒 Customer Behavior – purchasing trends, top spenders, customer locations

+💰 Sales & Revenue – total revenue, revenue by genre, order trends over time

+The project simulates real-world business questions faced by e-commerce and retail platforms, showing how SQL can help decision-making.

 🗂 Dataset

-The dataset contains three main tables:
+The database consists of 3 core tables:

-Books → book details such as title, author, genre, price, and stock

-Customers → customer details such as name, city, and country

-Orders → order details such as quantity, order date, and book purchased
+Books

+Book_ID, Title, Author, Genre, Price, Stock

+Contains details about the bookstore’s inventory

+Customers

+Customer_ID, Name, City, Country

+Stores customer information and demographics

+Orders

+Order_ID, Book_ID, Customer_ID, Quantity, Order_Date

+Tracks customer purchases and order details

+📌 Dataset Link

-🎯 Learning Objectives
+🎯 Objectives of the Project

-Understand SQL fundamentals: SELECT, WHERE, ORDER BY, LIMIT

-Explore relationships using JOIN, GROUP BY, and HAVING

-Apply aggregation functions (SUM, COUNT, AVG, MAX, MIN)

-Solve real-world business problems like tracking sales, customer spending, and stock levels
+Strengthen SQL skills through hands-on queries.

+Practice solving business-related questions with SQL.

-Optimize queries for better readability and efficiency
+Learn to optimize queries for readability and performance.

+Bridge the gap between raw data and business insights.

 📝 Project Tasks
 🔹 Basic Queries

 Retrieve all books in a specific genre (e.g., Fiction).

-Find books published after 1950.
+Find books published after a certain year.

-List all customers from Canada.
+List all customers from a specific country.

-Show orders placed in a given month.
+Show orders placed in November 2023.

-Find the most expensive and least stocked books.
+Find the most expensive book and the book with the lowest stock.

 🔹 Intermediate Queries

-Calculate the total number of books sold by genre.
+Retrieve the total number of books sold by each genre.

-Find the average price of Fantasy books.
+Calculate the average price of books in the Fantasy genre.

-List customers with at least 2 orders.
+List customers who have placed at least 2 orders.

-Identify the most frequently ordered book.
+Find the most frequently ordered book.

-Display the top 3 most expensive books in the Fantasy genre.
+Show the top 3 most expensive Fantasy books.

 🔹 Advanced Queries

-Calculate the total quantity of books sold per author.
+Calculate total quantity of books sold per author.

-List cities of customers who spent more than $30.
+List the cities of customers who spent more than $30.

-Find the customer who spent the most overall.
+Identify the customer who spent the most overall.

-Update inventory to calculate remaining stock after sales.
+Calculate remaining stock after fulfilling all orders.